Compare 10000+ plans from over 170+ eSIM brands

 Everything you need to know about using eSIMs in Vietnam

-There are over 160 travel eSIM providers and more than 9, 600 prepaid data plans available in Vietnam.
-With such a wide variety of options, travelers can easily find an eSIM that matches their needs.
+With more than 170 travel eSIM brands and over 10, 000 prepaid data plans available for use in Vietnam, there is a wide variety of options that makes it easy for travelers to find an eSIM that suits their needs.

 Vietnam's mobile network infrastructure is primarily supported by the following major Mobile Network Operators (MNOs):